How Zerto Works

 The journal stores all changes for a user-defined period, up to 30 days, and allows you to recover to any point in time within that journal.

 Zerto Components in a DR architecture within a virtualized environment

 Example 1: Disaster Recovery

-The disaster reference architecture depicted in figure 1 shows a set of proven practices for setting up the platform where a single remote target is being used as the recovery site.
+The disaster reference architecture depicted in the figure on the right shows a set of proven practices for setting Zerto up where a single remote target is being used as the recovery site.

 Protected VMs are grouped in VPGs with consistency across all the VMs within each VPG.
 A remote journal is configured on the remote target side and used for short-term recovery scenarios where recovery granularity of just seconds can be achieved.
 The recommend journal history period for this journal is 8 days as this will cover most recovery scenarios.
 All changes on the protected VMs are then kept for 8 days before being promoted to the remote replica disk(s).